rolandoislas/libdrc/web/docs/network.rst

 A very simple Linux kernel patch is required to export the Wi-Fi NIC *Time Synchronization Function* (TSF) to userland.
 A patched version of the ``mac80211`` Linux module can be found on the ``memahaxx/drc-mac80211`` repository.
-It is based on Linux 3.11.3 but the patch should apply cleanly to most recent Linux versions.
+It is based on Linux 3.12.3 but the patch should apply cleanly to most recent Linux versions (e.g. Ubuntu > 13.10).

 To check if the patched module is being used, try::